|2||Bayinguoleng Mengguzizhizhou, Xinjiang|

 |CO|| 500 µg/m³|

-PM2.5 concentration in Taiyuan air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Taiyuan air is currently 2 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|